 Keep your flag in a dry, dark, cool space.
 Most closets are pretty decent places.
 Don't take it out too often but do enjoy it.

 For more important flags, or for display, you should have the flag professionally mounted and framed using archival materials.
 Some framing companies can do this or you can go to experts in the field.
-Three I recommend are:
+Two I recommend are:

 Textile Preservation Associates

 Cathy L. Heffner, President